What is the CMMC?

+CMMC 2.0 does not require process maturity to a policy, however every organization should have a leadership approved policy backing up their Cybersecurity efforts.
 Create a description of a practice which has been put into place and is required by the organization.
 The organization may want to group Policies by Capabilities or Domains.
 Policies must be approved by a leadership position, management team, or Board.
 Policies must be reviewed annually and a revision history noted.

 The CMMC Catapult will prompt you to answer questions about your Practice implementation, and generate Policies on the fly!
 The CMMC Catapult will then check in with you on a regular basis for changes, and remind you to resubmit the policy for approval each year.

 How do I document the Practices to achieve Process Maturity Levels?

 Let's take Practice SI.L220.127.116.11 - Provide protection from malicious code at appropriate locations within the organizational information systems.
 This is a Level 1 Practice, so EVERYONE needs to implement it.
 But you are trying to achieve a Maturity Level 3 certification, so what do you do?

 - Maturity Level 1: Install Anti-virus/Anti-Malware software on all your workstations and servers!
 An auditor may ask for you to show the installation to them, so take screenshots of the software installed, or of an administrative dashboard showing the status of the software on each workstations and server.